SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/04_CPP_Course.md

 	func(&x); // first function is called
 }
 ```
 <mark style="background: #FFF3A3A6;">Two functions are viable in upper code.
 This is a language rule.</mark> <mark style="background: #FFF3A3A6;">Don't forger two of them are exact match.</mark>.

+<mark style="background: #FFF3A3A6;">The Rule is that</mark>:
-For const object, function that takes const pointer is called and for non-const object, function that takes non-const argument is called.
+- For const object, function that takes const pointer is called.
+- For non-const object, function that takes non-const argument is called.
 This is a special case and language rule.

 Const overloading is frequently used and there are a lot of examples in the standard library.
 Corresponding reference semantic is valid too: